irenemherrero/react-phone-catalogue/README.md

 The code are divided in two workspaces: server and client.

 - _Server_: contains backend code.
-I've used Node with Express to build an REST API for serve data (phones and images)
+I've used Node with Express to build an REST API for serve data (phones and images).
+I added a deliberate delay to the response to simulate a real environment and be able to see the loading component
 - _Client_: contains frontend code.
 In addition to React+Redux, I've used other technologies:
   - Styled-Components: for CSS-in-JS styled components
   - TailWindCSS: utility classes for styling